 Thinking about poop is far from glamorous.
 What used to seem funny to joke about is now an avoidable topic of conversation.
 And unless it comes up in the form of an emoji in a text message, you probably don’t look at it.
-However, by paying attention to your bowel movements and the shape and size of your stool, you can determine important facts about your overall health.
+However, by paying attention to your bowel movements and understanding what healthy poop looks like, including the shape and size of your stool, you can determine important facts about your overall health.

 What To Look For